a-weinert/a-weinert.github.io/_posts/2021-07-16-webHyphenation.md

 Technically for every line in the hyphenation file FuR generates a search pattern (without the <code>&amp;shy;</code>s) and a replacement (with them).
-Then in a wide sense the same procedures are taken as when defining multiple search and replace definitions in an extra property file -- which over the years was FuR's primary work on servers.
+Then in a wide sense the same procedures are taken as when defining multiple search and replace definitions in an extra .properties file -- which over the years was FuR's primary work on servers.

-Note 1: At present (18.07.2021)
+Note 1: At present (19.07.2021)
-up to 999 search and replace definitions are generated from the hyphenation definition file. may be risen in future.
+up to 1024 search and replace definitions are generated from the hyphenation definition file (may be risen in future).
 Note 2: Those past and present n patterns * m files task with those numbers in order of 100s and 1000s  would not go well with Java's standard String search.
 As other